Last Updated on

 Type ‘low pitch roof’ into your favorite search engine and you’ll run headlong into forum after forum of the problems and hassle low pitch roofs can (and have) caused roofers, builders and such like.
 Building regulations are often the first obstacle someone wanting to put a low pitch roof onto their home or extension will come across, although there are a number of issues with low pitched roofs.

-Naturally, a roof should reflect the climate in which the building stands although there aren’t many limitations on the actual pitch of a roof in the UK according to James Roofing Services.
+Naturally, a roof should reflect the climate in which the building stands although there aren’t many limitations on the actual pitch of a roof.
 There are, however, building regulations that stipulate which materials can be used for any given pitch.
 In addition, regulations will determine the spans and spacing required between rafters for a certain pitch of roof.
 The first thing to ensure before building an extension, is that the plan for the roof meets the local Building Control regulations as guidelines can between local authorities.
 Local authorities in places with high annual snow fall require steep pitches, for obvious reasons!

 Low pitch roofs require specialist low pitch roof tiles, which aren’t all that easy to come by.
 Anything under 15° will be difficult to tile, and in all honesty, may well be unsuitable for tiling anyway.
 Wind driven rain is the main problem with low pitch roof tiles.
 Even if the roof is well protected beneath the tiles with felt and suchlike, the wind can rifle through the tiles, forcing them to vibrate and cause a chattering effect.
 If there isn’t adequate protection underneath the tiles, the consequences can be severe damp and leakages!